MrCCampbell/milestone-project-2/README.md

 - Git committed "Added App section to site."
 - Adjustment to Google map API.
 - Git committed "Adjustment to Google map API."
+- Added width and height for API.
+- Git committed "Added width and height for API."